 Third Step: Prepare the Monotub

 There are several methods of making a monotub.
-The most common container used is the large Tupperware containers.
-Mushrooms are sensitive to light when growing, and they will grow towards the direction of the light, even if the light is coming from the sides or the bottom of the light.
-Mushrooms that grow towards the bottom or side are tough to harvest and will waste your time, energy and the nutrients provided by the substrate.
-Line up the inside of the container with a contractor bag to blot out light or spray paint the lower half exterior of the container with black paint.
+The most common container used is the large plastic Rubbermaid, Sterlite or Tupperware containers.
+Mushrooms are phototrophic, or sensitive to light when growing, and they will grow towards the direction of the light.
+The lid of the bin should allow light in so the mushrooms grow upward.
+Mushrooms that grow towards the bottom or side are difficult to harvest and will waste your time, energy and the nutrients provided by the substrate.
+Be sure to select a container that includes a lid and is very dark in color.
+Alternately you can simply add a contractor type trash bag to a clear container with some tape.
 This will let the mushrooms grow as they should and make them easily harvest-able for you.

 Now, here is how to prepare the monotub in details

 You need some holes in the bin for it to breathe.
 This is where the drill comes in handy.
 Get a drill with a two-inch saw.
 Use the drill to create some holes around the upper half of the bin.
-That is the part that hasn’t been painted or blocked out.
 You should have about one hole for every eight-inch length of bin.
 Ensure that the holes are evenly spaced around the upper half of the bin.
 The holes should be above the substrate that will be in the bin.
 You can improvise and use other tools to make holes in the bin if you don’t have a drill.

-Fill up the holes you have drilled with poly-fil.
+Fill up the holes you have drilled with poly-fil or cover with Tyvek.
 Pol-fil stops particles in the air from entering the substrate while ensuring that the substrate breaths.
 Use gorilla tape to seal the poly-fil so it won’t pop out.